JBenda/inkcpp/README.md

 ```

 ## Current Status
-`inkcpp.cpp` has a `main()` function which compiles `test.json` -> `test.bin` and executes it using standard output and input.
+Run `inkcpp_cl.exe -p myfile.json` to execute a compiled Ink JSON file in play mode.
+It can also operate on `.ink` files but `inklecate.exe` must me in the same folder or in the PATH.

+Without the `-p` flag, it'll just compile the JSON/Ink file into InkCPP's binary format (see the Wiki on GitHub).

-Many, but not all features of the Ink language are supported (see Glaring Omissions below).
+Many, but not all features of the Ink language are supported (see Glaring Omissions below), but be warned, this runtime is still highly unstable.
+I am currently working on getting it to pass all the unit tests on [ink-proof](https://github.com/chromy/ink-proof).

 * Temporary and global variables
 * Int, String, or Divert values